Postpone Logo

 Environment Variables

-Store your API token in environment variables rather than hardcoding it in your application:
+Store your API Key in environment variables rather than hardcoding it in your application:

 # .env file